-See the following chart for connection speeds and cable types.
+See the following table for connection speeds and cable types.
 Speeds are for cables up to 100 meters (328 feet) in length, unless otherwise specified.

 Up to 55 m (180 feet)

-Thunderbolt 3 (USB-C): Transfer data at Thunderbolt speeds (up to 40 Gbps) and connect to a display, docking stations, and RAID arrays.
-The ports can also charge devices such as an iPad or a rechargeable trackpad or keyboard.
-Mac mini with Apple M1 chip has two ports that also support USB 4 peripherals.
-Other models have four ports without USB 4 support.
+Thunderbolt 4 (USB-C): Transfer data at Thunderbolt speeds (up to 40 Gbit/s) and connect to a display, docking stations, and RAID arrays.
+The ports can also charge devices such as an iPad or a rechargeable keyboard, mouse, or trackpad.
+Mac mini with M2 has two Thunderbolt 4 (USB-C) ports and Mac mini with M2 Pro has four Thunderbolt 4 (USB-C) ports.

-USB-A ports: Connect an iPad, iPhone, iPod, digital camera, external storage device, or printer.
+USB-A ports: Connect an iPhone, iPad, iPod touch, digital camera, external storage device, or printer.
 The Mac mini USB-A ports support USB 3 and USB 2 devices.

 3.5 mm headphone jack: Plug in stereo headphones or speakers to experience high-quality sound while listening to music or watching movies.
 Or plug in an analog headset with a built-in mono microphone to make audio and video calls.

-Status indicator light: If the light is on, your Mac mini is awake or in sleep; if the light is off, your Mac mini is shut down.
+Status indicator light: If the light is on, your Mac mini is awake or in sleep; when there’s no light your Mac mini is turned off.